aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 ### Webserver logs and metrics

 The first thing we want to look at is our webserver logs.
-Because we are using AWS Auto Scaling, virtual machines can be terminated and recycled which means logs written locally on the EC2 instance won't be accessible anymore.
+Because we are using an Auto Scaling group, virtual machines can be terminated and recycled which means logs written locally on the EC2 instance won't be accessible anymore.
 Therefore, we have installed the [**Unified CloudWatch Agent**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) and configured our webserver to write logs to a [**CloudWatch Log Group**](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Fasg-access-log).

 {{%expand "Navigating to CloudWatch Log Groups" %}}
 Log into the AWS console as described in [**Start the workshop**]({{< ref "020_starting_workshop" >}}).
 From the "**Services**" dropdown navigate to "**CloudWatch**" under "**Management & Governance**" or use the search bar.
 On the left hand side expand the burger menu if necessary, then select "**Logs**" and "**Log Groups**".
 If you have many log groups you can search for `/fis-workshop/asg-access-log`